martbetz/martbetz.github.io/_posts/2025-01-15-waste-of-space.md

 <hr>

 Update (Feb 20, 2025): And... we’re done!
 Everthing’s been sorted and fully backed up to a second drive.

-Next, I’ll be using KPhotoAlbum to manage the archive.
+As it turned out, I decided not to archive; it all came in at around 400 GB, which is easily managagable for now.
+What I’ve decided to do instead is manage it all with <a href="https://www.kphotoalbum.org/">KPhotoAlbum</a>; it’s all set up, and I have a plan. 😁

 <br><center><b> To be continued.</b></center><br>